BestReviews is reader-supported and may earn an affiliate commission. Details

 Built-in USB port may lack the same durability as the rest of the lantern.

 Offers several convenient features like various brightness levels, streamlined design, and SOS function.
-Budget-friendly price point.
+Has a night mode that preserves battery over extended use.
+The cover can be removed if you need to light a larger area.

-This lightweight, portable camping lantern not only produces light, but it can be used to charge your mobile devices as well.
+This lightweight, portable camping lantern not only produces a large amount of light but it can be used to charge your mobile devices as well.
 It features an impressive 20-hour runtime on low (5 hours on high).
+Water and impact-resistant design.

 Some users actually found this lantern to be too bright on the high setting.